dankilman/awe/README.jinja.md

 Dynamic web based reports/dashboards in Python.

-## Motivation:
+## What is `awe` for?

 `awe` use cases:
 - Create a report for some data you collected in your scripts.
-- Poll some data/state in your script and update a chart displaying that data.
+- Poll some data in your script and update a chart with it.
 - A replacement for print statements in your scripts that can include interactive tables, charts, headers, colors, etc... with minimum fuss.

 `awe` isn't for you if you need to:
-- Do web development.
-- Handle a massive amount of data. `awe` is quite wasteful in terms of resources.
+- Handle large amounts of data. `awe` is quite wasteful in terms of resources.
 This works well for small-ish amounts of data.
-On the other hand, charts with many points will probably make your browser completely unresponsive (not benchmarked yet, just a hunch).
+On the other hand, charts with many points will probably make your browser completely unresponsive.

 Under the hood, `awe` generates the page using react.

-## Why is it named `awe`?

-I like short names.
-I initially called this package `pages` but then discovered it is already taken in `pypi`.
-Finding a decent unused name is not an easy task!

 ## Installation
 ```bash
 pip install awe
 ```

-## Supported Python Versions
-Tested on Python 2.7.15 and 3.7.1

-Should work on many earlier versions I suppose, but haven't been tested so you can't be sure.

-These days, I'm mostly working with Python 2.7, so things may unintentionally break on Python 3.
-That being said, the test suite runs on both versions, so changes for that happening are not very high.

-Support for Python 3 has been added after initial development, so please open an issue if something seems broken under Python 3.
-In fact, open an issue if something seems broken under any Python version :)

 ## Getting Started

-The basic idea in `awe` is that you create an `awe.Page()` instance in the beginning of your script. e.g:
+Begin by creating an `awe.Page()` instance. e.g:

 ```python
 from awe import Page
 page = Page()
 ```

-The page is built by creating a hierarchy of elements.
+A page is built by creating a hierarchy of elements.

 Every element, including the root `Page` element, exposes `new_XXX()` methods that create element children.

 These methods can create leaf elements such as `new_text()`, `new_table()`, etc... e.g: